mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 Caring for someone also means recognizing their needs, even if they cannot (or don't want to) tell you.
 In that sense, I think that giving care to a baby or a toddler teaches you more empathy.

-As communication isn't as easy with grown-ups you somehow need to read their facial expression or their minds.
+As communication isn't as easy as with grown-ups you somehow need to read their facial expression or their minds or just try to put yourself into their shoes.

 ### Anticipate future needs